jedwood/express-for-APIs/README.md

         // with the transformation
         doc.toObject(); // { movie: 'Wreck-it Ralph' }

+This is yet another way to avoid repetition at a higher level.

 ## Routing

 ### express-resource-new

 It can be tedious writing out the same GET, POST, PUT, DELETE actions for all of your resources, and tedious can turn to messy when you start including authentication and other middleware.
 TJ Holowaychuk, the creator of Express, also wrote a little library called [express-resource](https://github.com/visionmedia/express-resource) that simplifies some of that.
-However, I prefer [express-resource-new](https://github.com/tpeden/express-resource-new) which takes things a bit further by adding "before" middleware and nicer nested resource syntax, giving you a slightly more Rails-like controller setup.
+However, I prefer [express-resource-new](https://github.com/tpeden/express-resource-new).
+It provides a slightly more Rails-like controller setup by adding "before" middleware and nicer nested resource syntax.
 Note that the version on npm is not the latest, so you'll need to run this command to install via npm:

 `npm install git://github.com/tpeden/express-resource-new.git#175c2ad84cc6d3ac2b509d720b9ce583d7e8afb3`